 Mark was a solid, reliable workhorse who always pitched over 200 innings a season.
-And it was his presence and demeanor that is what many fans, players, and personell within the organization remember him by.
+His presence and demeanor is something many fans, players, and personnel within the organization will always remember about him.
 Dominant and focused on the mound; fun, friendly and relaxed off of it.
 Buehrle never caused any commotion in the clubhouse by cutting up jerseys or bringing his kids around too often.
 Instead, he was a team player that did what everyone asked of him: pitch every five days.
 By looking at his stats, it tells a lot about the type of player Mark was during his career.
 He went out, did his job, had very consistent numbers, but nothing that was overly impressive.
 He was not the type of pitcher to throw 95+ mph or strikeout 10 batters every time.
 Yet, he was still dominant enough to force guys to pop up or ground out with an 88 mph fastball.

 What all of this proves is the legacy you leave behind isn’t always because of the number of strikeouts you had or how fast you pitched.
 A large part of how you are remembered, as a player, has to do with who you are in the clubhouse, how you act around the fans, and carry yourself outside of the game.
 Will Buehrle ever make it into the Hall of Fame?
 Unfortunately, it does not look promising, even though we know he rightfully deserves all the consideration in the world.
 But that’s ok, because he did something not every Hall of Famer does; he impacted an entire fan base in a positive way because of his accomplishments and generosity towards those around him.
 It is no question that he will be remembered through many generations of White Sox fans.
 Mark is the perfect example of the baseball player every youngster should try to emulate.
 Thank you, Mark, for everything you have done for the Chicago White Sox organization, and the city of Chicago.